-Patriots Not Planning For Rookie Tackle Yodny Cajuste To Play This Season
+NESN

 “He’s probably not ready to do anything and probably won’t be until next year,” the coach added.

-Cajuste, whom the Patriots selected in the fourth round out of West Virginia, missed all of spring practice and training camp after undergoing surgery in March to repair a torn quad.
+Cajuste, whom the Patriots selected in the third round out of West Virginia, missed all of spring practice and training camp after undergoing surgery in March to repair a torn quad.
 Players on the reserve/NFI list are eligible to return after Week 6, but the team evidently does not intend to activate the 23-year-old.

 O-line play has been an issue this season for the Patriots, who lost starting center David Andrews to a season-ending illness before the season and have been without left tackle Isaiah Wynn since Week 2 (though Wynn is eligible to begin practicing this week).
 Right guard Shaq Mason also missed Sunday’s 27-13 win over the Cleveland Browns with an ankle injury, with veteran reserve James Ferentz making his first career start in his place.